Bang1338/bangs-project-voyager/README.md

 - Most of the message are encoded.
 (Voyager 1 is different, it's send 1 and 0)
 - Some of them is encoded with some algo like Base64, A1Z26, Hex,...
 - Hardcoded message are encoded/hashed with MD5, SHA256.
-- If message encrypted with AES, DES, PGP, RC2, RSA, SM4, LS47, Blowfish, Triple DES, CypherSaber2 or Custom, DM me on Discord: Bang1338#5701
+- If message encrypted with AES, DES, PGP, RC2, RSA, SM4, LS47, Blowfish, Triple DES, CypherSaber2, Enigma or Custom, DM me on Discord: Bang1338#5701

 ## How to decode
 - Recommend using [Cyberchef](https://gchq.github.io/CyberChef/) or some online service.
-- Get the txt file which Discord hosted.
+- Get the txt file which Discord hosted or right here
 - Check the encoded type: [Date] - [**Encoded type**] (Desc)
 - Decode it.